 If you look at the two images below, you can see that I’ve left vacant the lower right quadrant of each slide.
 This presentation required use of templates, but left to my own aesthetics, I never use templates.

-In practice, I adjust my camera such that my head and shoulders occupy the lower right of the Zoom screen (see below), then I can gesture at bullet points or point at graphics.
-The weathercaster technique really shines when you’re standing up to present.
-Then, you’d devote one-half to two-thirds of the slide layout to graphics and the balance to you.
-Of course, this requires sufficient room between camera and green screen and, ideally, a dedicated camera and studio lighting.
+In practice, I adjust my camera such that my head and shoulders occupy the lower right of the Zoom screen (see below), then I can point at bullets and gesture at graphics.
+The weathercaster technique really shines when you present standing up.
+Then, you’d devote one-half to one-third of the slide layout to your graphics and the balance to you.
+You could even stand between two columns of bullets, Of course, this requires sufficient room between camera and green screen and, ideally, a dedicated camera and studio lighting.